mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

   - CourseLevelCharacteristic for End of Course Indicator (when applicable)
   - Course Code (this can be defined or created using a local pattern but **must** be unique across the LEA)
   - Number of Parts
-  - LocalEducationAgencyId (this **must** be the LEA organization ID - local courses cannot be validate via a school/site ID)
+  - LocalEducationAgencyId (this **must** be the LEA organization ID - local courses cannot be validated via a school/site ID)
   - CourseTitle
   - CourseDefinedByDescriptorId = "LEA"
   - CourseIdentificationCode - repeat the CourseCode (this is an ed-fi requirement)